univention/ucsschool-id-connector/docs/development.rst

 Integration tests
 =================

 Univention has automated integration tests.
-These are configured from this jenkins config file:
+These are configured from this Jenkins config file:

 `https://github.com/univention/univention-corporate-server/\
 blob/5.0-0/test/scenarios/\
 autotest-244-ucsschool-id-sync.cfg <https://github.com/univention/univention-corporate-server/\
 blob/5.0-0/test/scenarios/autotest-244-ucsschool-id-sync.cfg>`_

-If you want to manually set up integration tests, for the moment you need to look there for hints on how to do it.
+If you want to manually set up integration tests, for the moment, you need to look there for hints on how to do it.